I introduced the mechanism behind LoRA in this article:

 Generation Result

-Connect in series as shown in figure
+You can chain multiple LoRAs in series as shown in the figure below.

 Conclusion